 “It was as if they turned on a faucet.
 One day it started raining, and it didn’t quit for four months.
 We been through every kind of rain there is.
 Little bitty stingin’ rain… and big ol’ fat rain.
 Rain that flew in sideways.
-And sometimes rain even seemed to come straight up from underneath.”
+And sometimes rain even seemed to come straight up from underneath.”—Forest Gump

-As I came home this week after a big rain storm I was greeted by one person who was happy the rainy season has begun.
+Once after a particularly large downpour in Ho Chi Minh City, I was greeted by one person who was happy the rainy season had begun.
 At my front door was a huge frog the size of a garden gnome.
 He seemed at peace with the wet conditions – so much so he didn’t want to move.
 I had to try to ‘shoo’ him away with my motorbike ramp hoping that he didn’t hop into my apartment.
-I’m sure my neighbors were watching me wondering what on earth the crazy western girl was doing.
+I’m sure my Vietnamese neighbors were watching me wondering what on earth the crazy western girl was doing again.
 They were probably wondering why I didn’t capture it, and fry it up for dinner.